BunsDev/solancn-ui/solancn/README.md

 # Solancn CLI

 A CLI for adding Solancn ui components to your project.
-Superset of shadcn-ui.
+Superset of shadcn.

 ## Usage